Mike Hart (American football)

 Leon Michael Hart (born April 9, 1986) is an American football coach and former player.
-He currently serves as the running backs coach at University of Michigan.
-Hart played college football as a running back at the University of Michigan from 2004 to 2007 and holds the Michigan Wolverines career rushing record with 5,040 yards.
-He was selected by the Indianapolis Colts of the National Football League (NFL) in the sixth round of the 2008 NFL Draft.
-Hart played three seasons for the Colts, mostly in a back-up role, before the team released him in the spring of 2011.
-He has previously worked as an assistant football coach at Syracuse University, Western Michigan University, Eastern Michigan University, and Indiana University Bloomington.
+Hart played college football as a running back at the University of Michigan, from 2004 to 2007, and holds the Michigan Wolverines career rushing record with 5,040 yards.
+He was selected by the Indianapolis Colts in 2008, and played three seasons in the NFL.
+Hart has worked as an assistant football coach at the University of Michigan, Syracuse University, Western Michigan University, Eastern Michigan University, and Indiana University Bloomington.